Wind spoils Wild Thing debut in Macy's parade

-In all, the festivities featured 12 giant balloons, 19 novelty balloons, 26 floats, six toy floats, 14 marching bands, 35 clown groups, and many stars from stage, screen, and television.
+In total, the festivities feature 12 giant balloons, 16 novelty balloons, 18 floats, five Macy's "Falloons," six toy floats, 12 marching bands, 38 clown groups, and many stars from stage, screen, and television.

-The tradition of the Macy's Thanksgiving Day Parade began in 1924, with a handful of Macy's workers who wanted to celebrate the beginning of the holiday season with a parade through central Manhattan.
-The first large balloon, Felix the Cat, appeared in 1927.
+The tradition of the Macy's Thanksgiving Day Parade began in 1924, with a handful of Macy's workers who wished to celebrate the beginning of the holiday season with a parade through central Manhattan.

 Terms under which this service is provided to you.